rapid7/metasploit-framework/docs/metasploit-framework.wiki/Creating-Your-First-PR.md

 safely ignored.

 ## Submitting Your Changes and Opening a PR
 Once you have gone through all of the steps above you should be ready to submit your PR.
+To submit your PR, first check which branch points to your copy of the code.
+If you have followed the setup guide, it should be `origin`.
+You can double check this branch's remote URL using `git remote get-url origin`.
+It should look something like `git@github.com:gwillcox-r7/metasploit-framework` with `gwillcox-r7` substituted for your username.

-To submit your PR do `git push origin local-branch:remote-branch` and replace `local-branch` with the branch locally where your code changes are located, and `remote-branch` with what you want this branch to be called on the remote repositor, aka `origin` which will be your fork on GitHub.com.
+Assuming the `origin` branch is in fact pointing to your copy of the code, run `git push origin local-branch:remote-branch` and replace `local-branch` with the branch locally where your code changes are located, and `remote-branch` with what you want this branch to be called on the remote repository, aka `origin` which will be your fork on GitHub.com.
 In most cases you will want these two names to be the same to avoid confusion, but its good to know this syntax should you start working with more complex situations.
+Note that if the branch pointing to your copy of the code is not named `origin`, replace the word `origin` in the command above with the name of the branch that does point to your copy of the code.

 This should result in output similar to the following: